Griefed/ServerPackCreator/HELP.md

 example-plugin
 ```

-**Important:** If ServerPackCreator was running during the disabling of an addon, you need to
+**Important:** If ServerPackCreator was running during the disabling of an plugins, you need to
-restart it in order for the addon to become disabled.
+restart it in order for the plugins to become disabled.

 # Configuration